QiufanLin/ImageTranslation/README.md

 I = \sqrt{I_0 + 1.0} - 1.0 if I_0 > 0

 I and I_0 denote the rescaled intensity and the original intensity, respectively.
+(Negative fluxes are due to image pre-processing.)
 The images after this rescaling opertion are saved as *rescaled* images in "./examples/img_test_examples.npz" and taken as input to the networks.

-We also create a sample of CFHT images of size 64×64 pixels as SDSS images by regridding original CFHT images with the Bilinear Interpolation.
+We also create a sample of CFHT images of size 64×64 pixels as SDSS images by regridding the rescaled CFHT images with the Bilinear Interpolation.
 These are saved as *regrided* images in "./examples/img_test_examples.npz" and used in Experiments (g) CycleGAN and (h) AugCGAN (see below).

 ![image](https://github.com/QiufanLin/ImageTranslation/blob/main/Figures/translation.png)